lang-ai/handbook/who-does-what.md

 ## Data Science

-**Henry Anaya** leads the Data Science team and works with **Ángel Castellanos** and **Alberto Ezpondaburu**.
+**Henry Anaya** leads the Data Science team and works with **Alberto Ezpondaburu**.
 They are a group of NLP experts in charge of the research and innovation in Lang.ai.
 The team is focused on the development of unsupervised AI-based technologies for the language understanding in different fields such as: customer service, chatbot development, unsupervised text classification or survey analysis, among others.

 The Data Science team relies on Python as the main programming language and platform to work on.